tiagosiebler/UniveralPokerBot/README.md

 The current setup worked better than expected, in the time I worked on this.
 The bot played well for hours on end, as long as the computer was left running.

 ## Related Tools
-These tools were adapted or built while this experiment was in progress:
+These tools were leveraged, adapted or built while this experiment was in progress:
 - [Caffe Indexer](https://github.com/tiagosiebler/CaffeIndexer)
   - Speed up classfiying images and removing noise, for anything onscreen that wasn't recognised, using a manually trained Caffe model.
   - Drastically sped up the [recognition challenge](#whats-next) mentioned further down.